Gogol Bordello: History and influences

-"Gogol" comes from Nikolai Gogol, a classical writer of Ukrainian origin.
+"Gogol" comes from Nikolai Gogol, a 19th-century writer of Ukrainian origin.
 He serves as an ideological influence for the band because he "smuggled" Ukrainian culture into Russian society, which Gogol Bordello intends to do with Romani/East-European music in the English-speaking world.
 "Bordello", in Italian, refers to a brothel or a "gentleman's club".
 The band was originally titled Hütz and the Béla Bartóks, but Eugene Hütz says that they decided to change the name because "nobody knows who the hell Béla Bartók is in the United States."
 The band played their first show as the unofficial band at an after-hours club called Pizdetz where they became the house band and DJ Hütz became the house DJ.

 Gogol Bordello's first single was released in 1999, and since then they have released six full-length albums, and one EP.
 In 2005 the band signed to punk label SideOneDummy Records.
 On 27 April 2010 Gogol Bordello made its major record label debut with Transcontinental Hustle on Rick Rubin's American Recordings, a subsidiary of Columbia Records/Sony Music Entertainment.
 Many of the songs on Transcontinental Hustle were inspired by Hütz's move to Brazil.

 The band has toured extensively throughout Europe and America.
 They have made numerous appearances at international festivals and have toured with such diverse bands as Primus, Flogging Molly, and Cake.
 In an interview with NPR, frontman Eugene Hütz cites Jimi Hendrix and Parliament-Funkadelic as among the band's main musical influences.
 They have also mentioned Manu Chao, Fugazi, Zvuki Mu, Karamelo Santo, Sasha Kolpakov and The Clash as influences.

 They performed live at the Bonnaroo Music and Arts festival 2011 for Bonnaroo's 10 year anniversary, playing a 1.5 hour set in the middle of the night and performed with Devotchka.

 Gogol Bordello released "Let's Get Crazy" in 2012, the new song was part of Coca-Cola's advertising campaign for the European Football Championships, which were part-hosted by Ukraine.
 The track samples one of their earlier singles, "Wonderlust King", and the Coca-Cola advertising jingle.

 In 2012 former guitarist Oren Kaplan sued Hütz for personal damages.

-The 2010 song "Immigraniada" was remixed by Bassnectar becoming a smash hit amongst his fans hoping for a live performance anytime the band and he are in proximity to each other.
+The 2010 song "Immigraniada" was remixed by Bassnectar.

 Following the 2022 Russian invasion of Ukraine, Hütz released a video on social media condemning the Russian invasion, and has remained vocal about raising relief funds for the victims of the invasion.
 Gogol Bordello announced a benefit concert shortly after which sold out quickly, followed by announcing a benefit tour.
-Bordello collaborated with Les Claypool of the funk band Primus on the song "Man with the Iron Balls", praising Ukrainian President Volodymyr Zelensky's courage.
+Bordello collaborated with Les Claypool of the band Primus on the song "Man with the Iron Balls", praising Ukrainian President Volodymyr Zelensky's courage.
 The proceeds of the track are set to benefit Nova Ukraine, a non-profit organization that provides humanitarian relief to the people of Ukraine.